White Chocolate Cherry Cookies

 - Add 1 c dried cherries and give everything another good mix.

-- Line baking sheet with parchment paper or a silicone mat.
+- Line baking sheet with parchment paper.

 - Using a spoon or cookie scoop, scoop small balls of the batter (approx 1 T) onto paper lined cookie sheet.